David Ogilvy (businessman): The Ogilvy & Mather years (1949–1973)

-"The man in the Hathaway shirt" with his aristocratic eye patch which used George Wrangel as model; "The man from Schweppes is here" introduced Commander Edward Whitehead, the elegant bearded Brit, bringing Schweppes (and "Schweppervescence") to the U.S.; a famous headline in the automobile business, "At 60 miles an hour the loudest noise in this new Rolls-Royce comes from the electric clock";
+Ogilvy & Mather instead created celebrities in several campaigns, such as its work for Hathaway shirt, which used George Wrangell as "the man in the Hathaway shirt" sporting his aristocratic eye patch, and Schweppes, which introduced Commander Edward Whitehead, the elegant bearded Briton, to bring Schweppes and "Schweppervescence" to the U.S. with the line "The man from Schweppes is here".
+The firm also promoted the Rolls-Royce automobile with the famous headline, "At 60 miles an hour the loudest noise in this new Rolls-Royce comes from the electric clock".

 Ogilvy believed that the best way to get new clients was to do notable work for his existing clients.
 Success in his early campaigns helped Ogilvy get big clients such as Rolls-Royce and Shell.
 New clients followed and Ogilvy's company grew quickly.
 He was widely hailed as the "Father of Advertising".
 In 1962, Time called him "the most sought-after wizard in today's advertising industry".

 In 1973, Ogilvy retired as chairman of Ogilvy & Mather and moved to Touffou, his estate in France.
 While no longer involved in the agency's day-to-day operations, he stayed in touch with the company.
 His correspondence so dramatically increased the volume of mail handled in the nearby town of Bonnes that the post office was reclassified at a higher status and the postmaster's salary raised.
 The film "The View From Touffou" was made at the estate; in it, Ogilvy recounts his advertising guidelines.

 Ogilvy & Mather linked with H.H.D Europe in 1972.